 What Kind of Wine is Sauternes?

 Sauternes is a type of sweet wine that comes from the Bordeaux region in France.
 It is made from grapes that have been affected by a fungus called Botrytis cinerea, also known as “noble rot.”
-This fungus causes the grapes to shrivel and concentrate the sugar content, resulting in a sweet and complex flavor.
+This fungus causes the grapes to shrivel and concentrate the residual sugar content, resulting in the sweet sauternes with its complex flavor.

 The primary grape variety used in Sauternes is Semillon, although Sauvignon Blanc and Muscadelle are also sometimes blended in smaller quantities.
-The wine has a golden color and aromas of honey, apricot, and dried fruits.
-On the palate, it is rich and luscious with flavors of caramel, vanilla, and spice.
+The sauternes wine has a golden color and aromas of honey, lemon tart apricot, and dried fruits.
+On the palate, sauternes wine is rich and luscious with flavors of caramel, vanilla, and spice.

 Sauternes pairs well with foie gras, blue cheese, or desserts such as crème brûlée or fruit tarts.